 The doctor chuckled and handed Dean the sign out sheet and a list of things Sam should and shouldn't do.
 Along with some medication and a driving route printed on a map of the area with circles of places to avoid, one of them circled on woodland with a 'not here' note in magic marker.
 Dean chuckled for a moment.
 "Yeah, woods, caves, holes...we'll be avoiding for awhile."

 "He's on some strong meds to ease the pain and he'll heal quicker.
 You should move him soon and follow that route out of town.
-We have to notify other authorities when...something like today happens, he had a gun, he hurt some people and killed a guard.
+We have to notify other authorities when...something like today happens.
 I'm sorry Dean, I truly am but Sam will be okay and I trust you with that."
 He smiled sadly.
 "I haven't technically reported this yet...as soon as I do the cops will be here on the double, maybe bring an investigator and I'd love to tell them this room was never occupied. "

 Dean nodded his thanks and reached out to shake the mans hand.
 "This is weird and hard, I get it...but it means a lot that you don't ask questions and even more that you help me get him somewhere safe.
 Take care of yourself, okay?"